 If you do not have a roommate and are having difficulty finding one before room selection, email RLO at firstname.lastname@example.org.
 RLO will help students connect with one another and will make matches, if needed, prior to the double room selection date so all students have the ability to participate.
 Also, check with your resident adviser or hall counselor to see if they know of other students looking for a roommate.

 A small number of triple rooms are available on campus on fourth floor of Belk and second floor of Duke.
 These rooms are assigned according to lottery number order.
-A link to the triple room housing application will be included in an email from Jason Shaffer, director of Residence Life.
+A link to the triple room housing application will be included in an email from Dean Jason Shaffer.